Have you been thinking about eating healthier, moving your body more, or losing a bit of extra weight, but feel stuck like a fly in sticky tape?

 Well, you need to work on your mindset first.

-Use positive thinking.
+Use positive thinking

 Positive thoughts and emotions are powerful and can be a great motivator.
-Take weight loss for example, instead of feeling guilty or shame that you can’t fit into your pants think how great it will be to fit into your favourite jeans again.
+Take weight loss for example, instead of feeling guilty or shame that you can’t fit into your pants think how great it will be to fit into your favorite jeans again.

-Ditch the All or Nothing Mentality.
+Ditch the All or Nothing Mentality

 Are you having trouble starting a new healthy change because everything isn’t ready?
 Don’t have the perfect pair of workout pants, don’t have 5 healthy breakfast recipes, and how could you start without some kind of meditation ready to go?